 SOUTHWEST COASTAL ZONE

-This zone has a climate rather similar to that of the Southeast Coast, except that precipitation, though frequent, is not as abundant.
+This Alaskan zone has a climate rather similar to that of the Southeast Coast, except that precipitation, though frequent, is not as abundant.
 Due to the moderating effects of the ocean, it is difficult to define any seasonal periods.
 The beginning of spring is in late May or early June.
 August is regarded as the midsummer period and autumn arrives in early October.
 Fog occurs frequently in the summer season, with the foggy period extending from mid-July to mid-September.
-During the winter months, visibility is often restricted due to blowing snow.
+During the winter months, visibility in this zone of Alaska is often restricted due to blowing snow.

 ALASKAN WEATHER IN A NUTSHELL